Rudolf Diels: Post-war

 Diels presented an affidavit for the prosecution at the Nuremberg trials, but was also summoned to testify by Göring's defense lawyer.
 He was interned until 1948.
 After 1950, he served in the post-war government of Lower Saxony, and then in the Ministry of the Interior, until his retirement in 1953.

 Published works

-Diels' memoirs, Lucifer Ante Portas: Von Severing bis Heydrich, were published in 1950.
+Diels' memoirs, Lucifer Ante Portas: Von Severing bis Heydrich ("The Devil at the Gate: From Von Severing to Heydrich"), were published in 1950.
 It was pre-released in the German weekly Der Spiegel between May and July 1949 in nine episodes.
 A less cautious work was published after his retirement, Der Fall Otto John ("The Case of Otto John") (1954).

 Death

 Diels died on 18 November 1957 when his rifle accidentally discharged while he was hunting.